 The trouble with those shower caddies that hang from the showerhead pipe is that you have only one showerhead.
 To get more space for your bath potions, hang another caddy on a cabinet knob.
 With a No. 8-32 hanger screw, you can screw the knob into a stud.
 To fasten to drywall, use a screw-in drywall anchor along with the hanger screw.

 Lower cabinets offer the biggest storage spaces in your kitchen.
 But the back half of cabinets is usually wasted—it's filled with forgotten stuff or left empty because it's out of sight and out of reach.
 Rollout shelves reclaim that space.
 You can buy rollouts or build your own.
-To see how to build rollout shelves, go to familyhandyman.com and search for “kitchen rollouts.”
-To buy rollouts (starting at about $45 each), visit a home center or search online for “cabinet rollout.”
+Learn how to build your own rollout shelves.

 Don't let small stuff occupy valuable drawer and shelf space.
 Equipped with cup hooks, the backs of cabinet doors can hold measuring cups, spoons and other hanging items.
 With homemade racks, they can hold lids or spices.
 To see how to take advantage of your cabinet doors, go to familyhandyman.com and search “kitchen storage.”
 Be sure any protruding items will hang between shelves—or else the doors won't close.